goetzpf/bash-dirstack/README.rst

       dsedit                : Edit directory stack file.
       dsclear               : Initialize the directory stack with a single entry, which is your home directory.
+      dssort                : Apply "sort -u" to the directory stack file.
+This means that all entries are sorted and unique.
+Note that there is no undo command for this.

   Manage more than one directory stack: